Distribute Your Harvest with Us

 What makes working for CPW unique or special?
 We have a very unique, farmer friendly, truly alternative distribution system that CPW helped initiate and continues to develop.
 I see our mandate as both serving the retailers and food-service customers with great food AND serving conscientious farmers in innovative ways that benefit both.
 We partner with regional farmers and provide a means to market their product that includes, but also goes well beyond the usual “buy and resell” function of a traditional wholesaler.
-My job is to get the best produce from the best local farmers and farms a long ways away, and to make sure that the relationships are respectful and sustainable in all directions.
+My job is to get the best produce from the best local and non-local farms, and to make sure that the relationships are respectful and sustainable in all directions.

 What are the most satisfying things about your role in the produce industry?
-When I take a step back from the circus that organic produce seems to put on every day, it is very gratifying to see the remarkable system that we have created for local farms.
+When I take a step back from the whirlwind of the organic produce world, it is very gratifying to see the remarkable system that we have created for local farms.
 I am grateful that I had a chance to do what I could to make it happen.
 I think that being a stable, dependable player in the game has had a positive impact for small farms that I deal with, both regionally and beyond.